CarmeTeam/Carme-Docu/InstallDoc/README.md

 wsl -d carme-ubuntu20.04
 ```

-Now you are back in the Ubuntu terminal.
+Now you are back to the Ubuntu terminal.
 Add a new user (in this example the new user is `ubuntu`):

 ```
 adduser --gecos "" --disabled-password ubuntu